-31. Human resources is responsible for ensuring that new employees, during induction, are aware of their contractual obligations in relation to anti fraud and corruption as well as this policy, the associated response plan and their links with the whistleblowing policy.
+32. Human Resources is responsible for ensuring that new employees, during induction, are aware of their contractual obligations in relation to anti-fraud, bribery or corruption as well as this policy, the associated response plan and their links with the whistleblowing policy.